Crying Ladies: Plot

-After the untimely death of his father, Wilson (Eric Quizon) is tasked by his wealthy Chinese-Filipino family to look for professional funeral mourners who will participate in the funeral rites.
+After the death of his father, Wilson is tasked by his wealthy Chinese-Filipino family to look for professional funeral mourners who will participate in the funeral rites.
 Despite the waning popularity of professional mourners, his family insists on hiring them so that his father can have a traditional Chinese funeral.

-While searching at Manila's Chinatown, he meets Stella (Sharon Cuneta), a cash-strapped mother who recently released after serving time for fraud.
+While searching in Manila's Chinatown, he meets Stella, a cash-strapped mother who has been recently released after serving time for fraud.
 Despite her initial apprehensions and realization that Wilson's father was responsible for her imprisonment, she agrees to be a funeral mourner after accepting a 500-peso advanced payment from Wilson.
-Stella tags two of her friends, Aling Doray "Rhoda Rivera" (Hilda Koronel), a former B-star actress who played bits in movies and who frequently waxes nostalgia about her former acting career, and Choleng (Angel Aquino), a pious woman who vows to avoid sinning after having repeated affairs with her friend's husband Ipe (Raymond Bagatsing).
+Stella tags two of her friends, Aling Doray, a former B-star actress who waxes nostalgic about her former acting career under the stage name Rhoda Rivera, and Choleng, a pious woman who vows to avoid sinning after having repeated affairs with her friend's husband Ipe.

 During their stint as professional mourners, the three bond and talk about their experiences, struggles, and dreams in life.
-Stella is sad because of the impending departure of her young son Bong (Julio Pacheco), who will be moving to Cagayan de Oro, along with her former husband Guido (Ricky Davao) and his new wife Cecile (Shamaine Buencamino).
+Stella is sad because of the impending departure of her young son Bong, who will be moving to Cagayan de Oro, along with her former husband Guido and his new wife Cecile.
 She wants to have a decent and stable job so she can reclaim custody and reunite with her son.
-Aling Doray frequently reminisces about her former career playing bit parts in movies, especially in Darna and the Giants.
+Doray frequently reminisces about her acting career, particularly as an extra in Darna and the Giants.
 Choleng is trying to resist Ipe's advances and end their affair and make up for it by doing more religious and charity works.

-After the burial of his father, Wilson, who has a tumultuous relationship with his father, decided to forgive him for not being a good father and to start appreciating the good things he has done.
+After the burial of his father, Wilson, who had a tumultuous relationship with his father, forgives him for not being a good father and starts appreciating the good things he has done.
 He calls Stella to inform her that a Japanese promotion company is hiring entertainers.
 Stella immediately applies and gets the job, where she becomes a successful karaoke actress.
-Aling Doray gets an offer to reprise her role in the sequel of Darna and the Giants where she hopes to revive her acting career.
-Choleng has moved on after ending her affair with Ipe and is now a marriage counselor in her parish.
+Doray gets an offer to reprise her role as an extra in a sequel of Darna and the Giants.
+Choleng finally ends her affair with Ipe and is now a marriage counselor in her parish.